-A study on sea-level rise study says that the boom in dam constructions in the 1970s have played a significant role in restricting sea-level rise.
+A study on sea-level rise says that the boom in dam constructions in the 1970s has significantly restricted sea-level rise.

-The study wanted to measure or the increases in sea-level rise from glacial melts, thermal expansion and terrestrial water storage – water stored on or below the land surface.
-It says that ice-mass loss from glaciers and the Greenland Ice Sheet caused twice as much sea-level rise than thermal expansion since 1900 especially during the 1940s but because of massive constructions of dams that happened in 1970s the increase in sea-level was lower-than-average rates.
+The study wanted to measure the increases in sea-level rise from glacial melts, thermal expansion, and terrestrial water storage, which is water stored on or below the land surface.
+It says that ice-mass loss from glaciers and the Greenland Ice Sheet caused twice as much sea-level rise than thermal expansion since 1900, especially during the 1940s.
+Still, because of the massive construction of dams in the 1970s, the sea level increase was lower than average.

 Without the construction of dams, sea-level at the time would have been 12 per cent higher.

 Researchers find it challenging to determine the factors that account for sea-level rise in the last 100 years.
-The study says that there is a gap between measuring the increase in sea-levels and the amounts of water from sea ice loss, thermal expansion, and terrestrial water storage that goes into the oceans.
-But recent developments to observational data, researchers were able to come up with a new and more accurate estimation.
+The study says a gap exists between measuring the increase in sea levels and the amounts of water from sea ice loss, thermal expansion, and terrestrial water storage that goes into the oceans.
+However, recent developments in observational data enabled researchers to develop a new and more accurate estimation.

-Researchers find that vigorous dam-building between the 1950s to 1970s has hindered water from entering the sea and thus slowed the global sea-level rise.
+Researchers find that vigorous dam-building between the 1950s and 1970s has hindered water from entering the sea and thus slowed the global sea-level rise.

 Does this mean that building more dams today could prevent sea-level rise?